The benefits of a corridor reliability-based approach

 When you look at maintaining all of these things, it pays to think about the complete network.
 As you prepare to fix one thing, how might you improve a related piece of infrastructure?
 Or how might you improve elements of the network, instead of just providing upkeep?

 You can potentially save lots of time and money by integrating the design and works process.
 A corridor reliability-based method helps us to do this.
 It also avoids silos of unnecessary activity taking place.
 Aiming to have less frequent roadworks?
 That’s one metric I think everyone can agree on.

-Alex van Gent is a Senior Transport Planner who recently moved from the Netherlands to Australia.
+Alex van Gent was a Senior Transport Planner at Aurecon who recently returned to the Netherlands from Australia.
 Growing up in Holland, cycling was a part of his life from an early age and he’s passionate about ensuring that different transport corridors, whether walking, cycling, road or rail are integrated and provide a holistic journey experience.

 Unfortunately, you are using a web browser that Aurecon does not support.